levinium/Messages/README.md

 # Levinium Messages

-**An SMS app that stays out of your way: tapback reactions an iPhone understands, no notifications for messages you are already reading, a gallery for what a conversation has sent you, and dates you can read at a glance.**
+**An SMS app that stays out of your way: tapback reactions, no notifications for messages you are already reading, a gallery for what a conversation has sent you, and dates you can read at a glance.**